 - Red peppers

 - Red onions

-Orange and Yellow Fruits and Vegetables Improve Immune Function, Reduce the Risk of Heart Disease, Promote Eye Health, and More
+Yellow and Orange Fruits and Vegetables Improve Immune Function, Reduce the Risk of Heart Disease, Promote Eye Health, and More

 Orange and yellow fruits and vegetables are rich in vitamin C and carotenoids, including beta-carotene.
 Some carotenoids, most notably beta-carotene, convert to vitamin A within the body, which helps promote healthy vision and cell growth.

-Citrus fruits contain a unique phytonutrient called hesperidin, which helps to increase blood flow.
+Citrus fruits, like oranges, contain a unique phytonutrient called hesperidin, which helps to increase blood flow.
 This has important health ramifications.
-If you tend to get cold hands and feet, eating an orange a day may help keep your hands and feet warm.
-More importantly, consuming citrus may also reduce your risk of stroke.
+If you tend to get cold hands and feet, eating an orange a day may help to keep your hands and feet warm.
+Even more importantly, consuming citrus may also reduce your risk of stroke.